 Specialising in Māori Knowledge and Development, Māori Astronomy, and te reo Māori revitalisation, Prof Matamua's contribution to the research environment has amassed almost $2 million of external research funding.
-An in demand public speaker with the ability to fill lecture theatres to capacity, Rangi's expertise are highly sought after.
-Watch this video of Prof Matamua alongside Prof Pou Temara discussing the role of Whaikōrero on Tūhoe marae.
+An in demand public speaker with the ability to fill lecture theatres to capacity, Prof Matamua expertise are highly sought after.
+Watch the video below of Prof Matamua's webseries on Matariki and follow him on Facebook and Instagram.

 Now an Associate Dean and member of numerous academic committees and governing bodies, Professor Rangi Matamua was once a full-time possum hunter in Te Urewera Ranges - and loved it.
 He still claims he only gave it up because his uncle Pou Temara made him.

 - First Māori to win a Prime Minister's Science Award

 - Winner of a Fulbright-Ngā Pae o te Māramatanga Scholar Award

 - Graduate of Te Panekiretanga o te reo Māori (a Māori language excellence programme under the guidance of Professor Pou Temara, Professor Tīmoti Karetu and Professor Wharehuia Milroy).